HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 What are people using `<picture>` for?

 The `<picture>` element gives authors two ways to switch between resources.
 Type-switching allows authors to provide cutting-edge image formats to browsers that support them and fallback formats for everyone else.
-Media-switching facilitates [art direction](https://www.w3.org/TR/respimg-usecases/#art-direction), allowing authors to switch between `<source>`s based on media conditions.
+Media-switching facilitates [art direction](https://www.w3.org/TR/respimg-usecases/#art-direction), allowing authors to switch between `<source>`s based on [media conditions](https://www.w3.org/TR/mediaqueries-5/#media-condition).

 {{ figure_markup(
   image="TODO.png",
   caption="`<picture>` feature usage.",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=68600519&format=interactive",
-  sheets_gid="1248341599",
-  sql_file="picture_switching.sql"
+  description="A bar chart showing the percent of pages which use the `media` and `type` attributes on `source` elements, in conjunction with the `picture` element. `media` is used with 40% of `picture` elements on mobile, and 37% on desktop. `type` is used with 46% of `picture` elements on both mobile and desktop (although the mobile bar is ever-so-slightly larger).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=68600519&format=interactive", sheets_gid="1248341599", sql_file="picture_switching.sql"
 )
 }}

-While usage of the media attribute is down a couple of percentage points from 2022, type-switching usage is up a couple of percentage points.
+While usage of the `media` attribute is down a couple of percentage points from 2022, `type`-switching usage is up a couple of percentage points.
 This increase is likely related to the increasing popularity of next-generation image formats, especially JPEG XL which does not yet enjoy universal browser support.

 ## Layout

 We already saw [how the web's image resources size up](https://almanac.httparchive.org/en/2022/media#image-dimensions).
 But before they can be shown to a user, embedded images must be placed within a layout and potentially squished or stretched to fit it.

-*Note: It will be useful to keep in mind the [crawlers' viewports](https://almanac.httparchive.org/en/2024/methodology#webpagetest) through this analysis.
-The desktop crawler was 1376px-wide, with a DPR of 1x; the mobile crawler was 360px-wide, with a DPR of 3x.*
+<p class="note">Note: It will be useful to keep in mind the <a href="https://almanac.httparchive.org/en/2024/methodology#webpagetest">crawlers' viewports</a> throughout this analysis.
+The desktop crawler was 1376px-wide, with a DPR of 1x; the mobile crawler was 360px-wide, with a DPR of 3x.</p>

 ### Layout widths